webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

   id: u64,
   mode: P2P | Upgrading | SFU | Failed,
   members: Map<u64, BrowserClient>,
-  signal_epoch: u64,                // increments when P2P→SFU commits
+  signal_epoch: u64,                   // increments when P2P→SFU or SFU→P2P commits
-  assigned_sfu: Option<InstanceId>, // selected SFU process incarnation
+  assigned_sfu: Option<InstanceId>,    // selected SFU process incarnation, cleared at downgrade
   assignment_epoch: u64,               // assignment generation, stable across same-instance reconnect
+  downgrade_deadline: Option<Instant>, // armed while an SFU room sits at ≤2 members
 }
 ```

-`Downgrading` remains reserved in the Protobuf enum and in the future design, but it is not a current signaling-core state.
+`Downgrading` remains reserved in the Protobuf `RoomMode` enum but is not a signaling-core state.
+The implemented downgrade needs no intermediate state: unlike an upgrade, which must wait for worker `MemberJoined` barriers, it commits `SFU → P2P` in one step and tears the worker legs down afterwards (§4.4).

 `BrowserClient` owns the registered WebSocket (if any), its bounded outbound queue, and its reconnect-grace timer.
 The
 SFU owns only a projection of members assigned to it.
 It must never decide occupancy, initiate a P2P→SFU upgrade, or